sveetch/PO-Projects/README.rst

 * View to create new project from a PO/POT file;
 * View to create new project catalog;
-* View to edit project catalog;
+* View to edit project catalog messages;
 * View to update project catalogs from a template catalog (*.POT);

 For beta staging this should implement
 ======================================

-* Frontend to edit translation strings with Codemirror;
 * Frontend to export project translations as PO files;
 * Better model admin;
 * Permission restriction;
-* User authoring to know who has done what;
+* Better frontend ergonomy and look;
+* Better mime type management in generated PO files;

 And some ideas for future
 =========================